erichosick/sqlpm/packages/node-package-ts/README.md

 ## **nodePackageFromSource** - Convert Node Package Data and Filter Depencencies

-After loading a node package, convert the node package into an easy to manipulate data object.
-During conversion, filter dependencies.
+Converts a loaded node package into an easy-to-manipulate data object.
+During conversion, dependencies can be filtered.
 **@param contentSource** The source (file name) and package.json content.
 **@returns A {@link NodePackage} with, optionally, filtered dependencies.
 **@example**